Estimated read time7 min read

 Wednesday

-: Give A Gift speed workout + general strength routine (mixture of core, upper-body, and lower-body exercises Medium long run)
+: Warm up with dynamic stretching, then do speed workout + general strength routine (mixture of core, upper-body, and lower-body exercises all using bodyweight)

 Thursday

-: Easy run + general strength routine, including single-leg moves like single-leg calf raise, single-leg glute bridge, Fun Half Marathons
+: Easy run + general strength routine, including single-leg moves like single-leg calf raise, single-leg glute bridge, How to Build a Strength Base in 4 Weeks

 Friday